MicrosoftDocs/win32/desktop-src/Intl/imc-getcandidatepos.md

-﻿---
+---
-Description: 'Instructs an IME window to get the position of the candidate window.
-To send this command, the application uses the WM\_IME\_CONTROL message with the parameter settings shown below.' ms.assetid: 'e582dbc2-8081-424c-a972-1a182a477293'
+Description: Instructs an IME window to get the position of the candidate window.
+To send this command, the application uses the WM\_IME\_CONTROL message with the parameter settings shown below. ms.assetid: e582dbc2-8081-424c-a972-1a182a477293
-title: 'IMC\_GETCANDIDATEPOS command'
+title: IMC\_GETCANDIDATEPOS command
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IMC\_GETCANDIDATEPOS command